folktale/text.pretty-printing/docs.md

-Best chooses the best\-looking alternative from a set of possible layouts a document may have.
+Best chooses the best-looking alternative from a set of possible layouts a document may have.
 It takes into account the available layout for the rest of the document when doing so.

 ```js